huynhsamha/dontpad/README.md

 Deploy on Heroku App: [https://dontpad.herokuapp.com/](https://dontpad.herokuapp.com/)

-This repo only front-end using ReactJS.
+This repo is only front-end for website, that using ReactJS.
 The back-end using NodeJS is deployed on heroku.

-## Feature
+## Features
 + Don't login, just use a URL
 + Don't save, any changes is auto-saved
 + Format font-style, font-family, font-size, color